 Why did you decide to pursue your Master’s in Law Enforcement and Public Safety Leadership, and why did you choose University of San Diego?

 This is my second master’s degree.
 My first degree is in human behavior.
-The Chief of Police at my station is currently in the USD MS in Law Enforcement degree program.
+The Chief of Police at my station was enrolled in the USD LEPSL program.
 He was the one who originally brought it to my attention.
 However, since I already have a master’s degree, I wasn’t initially interested.
-Then one day I got an email from police.com about USD’s program and I started looking into it.
+Then one day I got an email from Police.com about USD’s program and I started looking into it.
 The program curriculum and some of the classes really sparked my interest.

-My goal is to become the Assistant Operations Officer (the civilian counterpart to the operations officer) in my current department.
-After looking into the classes that were a part of USD’s program I realized that this degree would prepare me to pursue the Assistant Operations Officer position and give me the skills I would need to be successful once I was in the position.
+After looking into the classes that were a part of USD’s program I realized that this degree would prepare me for new promotional opportunities and give me the skills I would need to be successful once I promoted.

-What do you like best about the program so far?
-Is there anything you would change?
+What did you like best about the program?
+Was there anything you would change?

-I like this program at USD a lot better than the last master’s degree program I completed.
-I like how you get seven weeks for one class and then move into the next class.
+I liked the LEPSL program a lot better than the last master’s degree program I completed.
+I liked how you get seven weeks for one class and then move into the next class.
 It gives you more time to direct all your focus and attention on one subject and allows you to better prepare for the class.

-I am currently taking my fourth class at USD.
-I really like that all the content is current.
-For example, we are diving into the hot issues, like body cameras and drones.
-There is a huge focus on relevant and timely issues that are affecting law enforcement today, and that really differentiates this program from many other criminal justice programs.
+I also really liked that all the content was current.
+There was a huge focus on relevant and timely issues that are affecting law enforcement today, and that really differentiates this program from many other criminal justice programs.

 I also like that the class is mostly composed of high-ranking law enforcement officials.
 Their feedback in the course is just exceptional.
 The stuff that you can get from their experience is tremendous – you don’t get that in normal classes.

 I did my undergraduate studies in criminal justice.
 If there were other cops in the class it was your basic three to four years experience.
-You didn’t get the depth of experience like you get in the master’s degree program at USD.
-Just listening to other student’s experiences –guys with 20 to 25 years in the field –is fascinating.
+You didn’t get the depth of experience like you get in the LEPSL program at USD.
+Just listening to other student’s experiences — professionals with 20 to 25 years in the field — is fascinating.

 How do you feel about the online component?